 How long am I coached?

 Our standard program is to meet weekly for 12 weeks for people with addiction and six weeks for loved ones.
-But clients can continue with coaching as long as they find it helpful.
-We have many clients who've worked with coaches for a year or more.
+But members can continue with coaching as long as they find it helpful.
+We have many members who've worked with coaches for a year or more.

 We provide coaching in person, but can also coach via video or by phone.